novedice/websockets-ui/README.md

+# RSSchool NodeJS websocket
+## Battleship

+1. Clone or download repo
+2. Change the branch to dev `git checkout dev`
+3. Install `npm install`
+4. Launch the application in dev mode: `npm run dev`

+Open `http://localhost:3000` in your browser.

 # RSSchool NodeJS websocket task template
 > Static http server and base task packages.
 > By default WebSocket client tries to connect to the 3000 port.